Provider Onboarding

 Develop skills

 Ensure that your learning does not stop with the completion of lessons in CORE’s Online Courses.
-Develop skills discussed in these lessons through application and practice in the delivery of CO and, as applicable, other tasks at work.
-For example, identify new ways to incorporate student-centered learning concepts into your CO session and then implement those techniques.
+Develop skills discussed in these lessons through application and practice in the delivery of Cultural Orientation and, as applicable, other tasks at work.
+For example, identify new ways to incorporate student-centered learning concepts into your Cultural Orientation session and then implement those techniques.
 Part of skill development includes communicating and working collaboratively with your supervisor and other staff, as appropriate.
 Therefore, when you deliver a new technique, consider inviting others to observe or ask them to provide guidance based on their own experiences.

 Patience